Revision: November 13, 2023

 - Each team must register with the NBSFA giving each partner’s full name.

-- Each team must declare a Captain; the captain determines where any accumulated points go.
+- Each team must declare a Captain at registration; upon termination of a team, the captain determines where any accumulated points go.

 - Each team will be assigned a team number for the NBSFA.